mwatkins1970/SAE_Feature_Interpretability_Tool/README.md

 ### Functionality 2: Token lists

-This function identifies the tokens closest to the feature vector according to a customisable cosine distance metric.
+This tool identifies the tokens closest to the feature vector according to a customisable cosine distance metric.
 Because (due to the quirks of high-dimensional geometry) the tokens whose embeddings are cosine-closest to the token embedding centroid are cosine-closest to _everything_, these are here filtered out by dividing the token embedding's **cosine distance to the feature vector** by its **cosine distance to centroid** (which thereby incentivises the former being small and the latter being large).

 Key configurable parameters include:

 - **numerator exponent**: Adjusts the filtering metric by raising the numerator (cosine distance to feature vector) by a chosen power.
 - **PCA component weighting**: Modifies the feature vector with first PCA direction, as in Functionality 1.
 - **Centroid offset and scaling**: The same as in Functionality 1.

+In many cases the tokens atop the output lists are clearly related to the types of text samples that most strongly activate the feature in question.

 ### Potential automation
 If passed to appropriately powerful LLMs via API, these token lists and definition tree data could perhaps facilitate concept-based interpretability studies of learned SAE features.